ghisprince/arcpy-cpp-interop/README.md

 ArcGIS geoprocessing tools have rich support for messaging and reporting progress within the ArcGIS family of applications.
-Within python script this coding patterns are well established and documented.
+With script tools implemented with python the coding patterns are well established and documented.

-The code within this repo shows how to do this from a c++ dll, as well as running code within the dll if the user has cancelled the operation.
+The code within this repo shows how to call from python to a C/C++ library (dll) and have the dll drive the ArcGIS application progressor, pass messages to the app, and query if the user has cancelled the operation (in order to cancel processing and gracefully exit the dll).

 ### Basic flow of code

 1. gptool_script.py calls my_cpp_function in the dll with two arguments
   1. a string to show passing argument from python to the dll
   1. a callback function for the dll to push feedback to python
 1. my-lib.dll my_cpp_function calls back into python to
   1. push messages (strings)
   1. move the progress bar
+  1. query if arcpy.env.isCancelled is True (user has cancelled operation)

 ### To use with ArcMap